 - Where might bottlenecks appear?

 - What can be done within the available budget?

-- Are there physical limits on cable runs?
+- What are the physical limits on cable runs?

 - Does the environment where the network will run have special needs?

 A good practical example to think about is comparing the needs of the office of a Fortune 500 company that mostly passes around Word documents and Excel spreadsheets versus a small group of entrepreneurs who just incorporated as a business in order to expand their YouTube channel.